opnslm/Flask_Intern_Project/README.md

 ### this is my intern project in Flask
-- the code encrypts passwords with sha256
+- the code hashes passwords with sha256
 - writes to json